SpirosDR1/Qubex-PQC-Benchmarks/README.md

 ## Integration & Genesis Pilots

-QUBEX Sentinel is currently selecting high-TVL Tier-1 DeFi protocols for exclusive Genesis Pilot integrations prior to full OP Stack Rollup Improvement Proposal (RIP) standardization.
+QUBEX Sentinel is currently selecting high-TVL Tier-1 DeFi protocols and Rollup-as-a-Service (RaaS) providers for exclusive Genesis Pilot integrations prior to full EVM-wide protocol standardization.

-Legacy architectures are mathematically deprecated.
-Upgrade to QUBEX to ensure total TVL sovereignty.
+Legacy ECDSA architectures across all L2/L3 networks are mathematically exposed.
+The choice is binary: native-proof your infrastructure with QUBEX to ensure total TVL sovereignty, or leave your ecosystem vulnerable to total extraction.

 ### Initiate Integration